 Well, if technology offers us something, it takes something back on a large scale us well, albeit we often don’t realize that.

 The disadvantage that both AI and IoT share is yielding unemployment.
 These technologies take away mundane jobs, which is nothing less than trouble for less educated or low-income level people.
+Companies, who’ve invested in chatbot services, don’t need employees 24*7 to converse with customers.
+And it only results in unemployment of the less-educated sector.

 According to the latest industry reports, 50% of tasks we do at home can be done through automation within the next 10 years.